saulshanabrook/lighting/docs/README.md

 # FAQ
-Q: *But the Ios board already has this type of abstraction with Presets and Palletes.*
+Q: *But the Ios board already has this type of abstraction with Presets and Palletts.*

 A: While they do allow this same type of abstraction, it is much harder to setup and display.
 The fundamental difference is that they have these abstractions coinciding